History

 In 2013, Schram was invited to be the first American to visit the prison music programs of Venezuela’s El Sistema.
 At the 5 prisons he visited, incarcerated students spent 30+ hours per week in immersive music instruction.
 These programs had life-changing effects on the students and on the administration as well.
 Schram experienced the transformative power that music brings to a community in need of change, inspiration, and compassion.
 You can read more about Nathan’s time in Venezuela here.

 Our Flagship program at Sing Sing takes place every other weekend between September and June.
-Our faculty of 15 diverse artists offer a syllabus focused on musical instrument instruction, composition, and ensemble performance to 32 incarcerated men.
+Our faculty of 16 diverse Teaching Artists offer a syllabus focused on musical instrument instruction, composition, and ensemble performance to 32 incarcerated men.

 We hold several concerts a year at Sing Sing, featuring students performing their original music, with audiences of up to 150 members of the general prison population.
 We provide participants with the opportunity to develop life skills such as effective communication, teamwork and self-confidence through music.
 In the words of a Musicambia student, “the relationships & the community teach us how to be part of the world again.”